neokyuubi/DattingApp-Angular-DotNet/README.md

 ### Running with Docker
 Alternatively, you can use Docker to run the application by following these steps:

+0. pull and run and Postgres image.

-1. Pull the Docker image by : `docker pull neokyuubi/datingapp`
+1. Pull the application image by : `docker pull neokyuubi/datingapp`

 2. then build it : `docker build -t neokyuubi/datingapp`